darshanime/gofherd/README.md

 ## Gofherd

-Gofherd (`gof-herd`), is a small framework for running user defined tasks with bounded parallelism.
-It's simple interface gives you a channel to put tasks into, allows you to define a function which has "processing logic" and gives you an output chan to read statuss from.
+Gofherd (`gof-herd`), is a small framework for running user defined functions with bounded parallelism.
+It's simple interface gives you a channel to put tasks into, allows you to define a function which has "processing logic" and gives you an output channel to read results from.

 Gofherd provides:
 - Bounded parallelism
-  - You can configure number of gophers to run the tasks.
+  - You can configure the herd size (number of gophers) to run the tasks.
 - Monitoring
-  - Current state is exposed as Prometheus compatible metrics.
+  - Prometheus compatible metrics exposed for tracking progress.
 - Persistence
-  - State is saved so it can be continued after pause/crash.
+  - Progress is saved so execution can be continued after pause/crash.
 - HTTP APIs
-  - For monitoring, to dynamically change the parallelism etc.
+  - To dynamically change the parallelism etc.

 ### Example